 In addition to being free, walking is also a great way to get some exercise and see more of a destination.

 17. Order water only.

-If you want to buy drinks other than water, get them from a corner store and don’t order them at a restaurant where they’re going to be triple the price or more!
+If you want to buy drinks other than water, get them from a corner store, and don’t order them at restaurants where they’re going to be triple the price or more!